 The system, in short, is beginning to collapse, and India and Indians need our immediate help.
 On Tuesday, the Government of Canada announced C$10 million in funding for humanitarian assistance through the Red Cross, and some international aid is beginning to arrive in the form of oxygen shipments and medical equipment donations.

 The Asia Pacific Foundation of Canada strongly supports the Government of Canada’s relief efforts.
 We also support New Delhi’s proposal to waive intellectual property rights on COVID vaccines at the World Health Organization to level the playing field in the Global South as we deal with this unprecedented international health crisis.

 On a final note, the Canadian Red Cross is currently offering support through the Indian Red Cross to deliver assistance to communities affected or at risk of being affected.
 The staff of the Foundation and our Board are gravely concerned about the crisis unfolding in India but also in Pakistan and Bangladesh.
-We encourage you to please support this effort by donating to the Canadian Red Cross India COVID-19 Response Appeal or any charitable organization of your choice assisting the world's second-most populous country as it endures its darkest hours of the pandemic.
+We encourage you to please support this effort by donating to the Canadian Red Cross India COVID-19 Response Appeal, the CARE Canada/India joint initiative, or any charitable organization of your choice assisting the world's second-most populous country as it endures its darkest hours of the pandemic.
 Only by working collaboratively with our friends and allies throughout the Asia Pacific and the rest of the world will we put COVID-19 behind us.